Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Introduction

+However, recent studies have revealed the vulnerability of LLMs to various attacks, including jailbreaking~\citep{wei2024jailbroken} and in-context learning (ICL) backdoor attacks~\citep{xiang2024badchain}.
+In the context of embodied agents, which interact with physical environments, such vulnerabilities pose significant risks as failures in these systems could lead to physical harm.
+Existing studies~\citep{xiang2024badchain, wang2023adversarial,yang2024watch} fail to address the unique security challenges that arise from the integration of fine-tuning, RAG, and grounding in real-world environments.
+They are critical components for embodied systems while simultaneously introducing new attack surfaces and complexities.
+This underscores the need for developing specialized, effective, and stealthy attack mechanisms that can target diverse system components during both task-specific fine-tuning and real-world inference, while also considering varying degrees of the attacker's capabilities.

-\textbf{Contributions of This Work.} In this work, we propose the first comprehensive framework for \textbf{B}ackdoor \textbf{A}ttacks against \textbf{L}LM-enabled \textbf{D}ecision-making systems, called \textbf{BALD}.
-As shown in Fig.~\ref{fig:intro_fig}, in BALD we comprehensively explore three backdoor attack mechanisms across the whole LLM-based decision-making pipeline: (1) \textit{Word injection}, which incorporates word-based triggers in the prompt query to launch the attack; (2) \textit{Scenario manipulation}, which alters the decision-making scenario (\textit{e.g.}, a driving environment) to trigger the backdoor behavior; and (3) \textit{Knowledge injection} for RAG-based systems, where a few backdoor words are injected into the correct knowledge of the database and can be retrieved in certain scenarios.
-We conduct extensive experiments on commonly-used platforms and datasets such as HighwayEnv and nuScenes.
-The experimental findings reveal that our proposed methods and threat models can successfully attack LLM-based decision-making systems from different entry points with corresponding unique mechanisms.
-Moreover, we discuss the effectiveness of our proposed methods on backdoor optimization for both word triggers and scenario triggers, and also explore potential directions for developing defense mechanisms.
+In this work, we propose the first comprehensive framework for \textbf{B}ackdoor \textbf{A}ttacks against \textbf{L}LM-based \textbf{D}ecision-making systems for embodied AI, termed \textbf{BALD}.
+We comprehensively explore three backdoor attack mechanisms across the whole LLM-based decision-making pipeline as shown in Fig.~\ref{fig:intro_fig}: (1) \textit{Word injection}, which incorporates word-based triggers in the prompt query to launch the attack; (2) \textit{Scenario manipulation}, which alters the scenario in the physical world to trigger the backdoor behavior; and (3) \textit{Knowledge injection} for RAG-based systems, where a few backdoor words are injected into the correct knowledge in the database and can be retrieved in certain scenarios.
+We conduct extensive experiments on representative models: GPT-3.5~\citep{brown2020language}, LLaMA-2~\citep{touvron2023llama2}, and PaLM~\citep{anil2023palm}, and platforms for embodied agents: HighwayEnv~\citep{highway-env}, nuScenes~\citep{caesar2020nuscenes}, and VirtualHome~\citep{puig2018virtualhome}.
+Our attacks target causing \textit{incorrect lane-changing}, \textit{crash into obstacles}, and \textit{put a knife on the bed}, respectively.
+The experiments reveal that our proposed methods can successfully attack LLM-based decision-making systems from different entry points with unique mechanisms.
+The \textit{word} and \textit{knowledge injection} attack can achieve close to 100\% attack success rate with negligible benign performance drop, significantly outperforming the run-time in-context backdoor baseline.
+The \textit{scenario manipulation} attack also shows great potential, where we successfully inject malicious behavior only to be triggered in a specific backdoor scenario without any internal access to the system during runtime.
+It exhibits attack success rates exceeding 65\% and reaches up to 90\%.